-- Quizzes: Formative assessments are usually constructed as short answer or multiple choice questions.
-Weekly quizzes are rigorous.
-The quiz blueprint is provided to students in advance. - Cognitive (Written) modular exams at the end of EMS 210, 211, 212, 213 each consist of 150 multiplechoice questions.
+These quizzes are rigorous and are blueprinted to highly critical objectives from the preceding week.
+The quiz blueprint is provided to students in advance.

+- Cognitive (Written) exams at the end of EMS 210, 211, 212, 213 each consist of 150 multiple-choice questions.
 Starting with EMS 211, written exams also include a timed ECG rhythm strip test.
-Exam blueprints are provided to students in advance. - Psychomotor (Practical) exams at the end of EMS 210, 211, 212, and 213 measure competency in performing skills as listed on the class academic calendar.
-Students have access to all skill sheets in advance and prepare for testing in labs. - Final Cognitive exam: Consists of 150 multiplechoice questions that are a summative assessment of cognitive objectives across the whole course plus a timed ECG test. - Final Psychomotor exam: Currently mirrors the NREMT psychomotor exam.
+Exam blueprints are provided to students in advance. - Psychomotor (Practical) exams at the end of EMS 210, 211, 212, and 213 assess competency in performing skills as listed on the class academic calendar.
+Students have access to all skill sheets in advance and prepare for testing in labs. - Final Cognitive exam: Consists of 150 multiplechoice questions that are a summative assessment of cognitive objectives across the whole course plus a timed ECG test. - Final Psychomotor exam: Currently mirrors the NREMT Advanced psychomotor exam.